isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-07-10-Second-Reading-Speech-by-Senior-Parliamentary-Secretary-for-Education-and-Law-Ms-Sim-Ann-on-the-Patents-Amendment-Bill-and-the-Intellectual-Property-Miscellaneous-Amendments-Bill.md

 ---
-layout: post
-title: Second Reading Speech by Senior Parliamentary Secretary for Education and Law, Ms Sim Ann, on the Patents (Amendment) Bill and the Intellectual Property (Miscellaneous Amendments) Bill
+title: 'Second Reading Speech by Senior Parliamentary Secretary for Education and Law, Ms Sim Ann, on the Patents (Amendment) Bill and the Intellectual Property (Miscellaneous Amendments) Bill'
-date:   2012-07-10
+date: 2012-07-10T00:00:00.000Z
 permalink: /news/parliamentary-speeches/second-reading-speech-by-senior-parliamentary-secretary-for-education-and-law-ms-sim-ann-on-the

 ---

 10 Jul 2012 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)